qkzk/fm/development.md

   - [x] avoid useless cost: displayed tree lines requires a second creation of fileinfo...
   - [ ] a lot of tests
 - [x] FEAT: click on input moves the cursor
-- [ ] FEAT: delete a word and to the left, harmonize deletions (shift+delete : right, shift+backspace : left, alt+... delete whole)
+- [x] FEAT: delete a word and to the left with alt+backspace.
+Stops at any "separator" (non alphanumeric ascii char)
 - [ ] remove bloat without changing API
   - [x] nvim-rs : use `nvim --server adress --remote filepath` May require nvim remote or nvr.
   - [x] log4rs : use a custom logger